-She teaches Dysphagia Theory & Practice (CSD 328) at a long term care and sub-acute facility.
 Her students participate in academic service-learning (AS-L) through the Loving Spoonfuls Feeding Program.
 Dr. Colodny also teaches a graduate-level AS-L/Global Studies course Management of Pediatric Dysphagia in a Developing Country (CSD 341) in Guatemala in which the students attend lectures and volunteer at an orphanage/ hospital with infants and children with special needs and complex medical issues.

 Colodny, N., Miller, L. & Faralli, M. (2015).
 The development of a feeding, swallowing and oral care program using the PRECEDE-PROCEED model in an orphanage-hospital in Guatemala.
 International Journal of Speech-Language Pathology, 17:2, 127-137.

 Colodny, N. (2008).
 Validation of the caregiver mealtime and dysphagia questionnaire (CMDQ).
 Dysphagia, 23: 47-58.

 Keshishian, F., Colodny, N. & Boone, T. (2008).
 Pharmacist-patient and physician-patient communication: Patients' perceptions and opinions.
 Patient Education and Counseling, 71: 265-284.

 Colodny, N., (2007).Determinants of noncompliance of Speech-Language Pathology recommendations among patients and caregivers.
 Perspectives on swallowing and swallowing disorders, (16), 20-24.